gemini-testing/html-reporter/README.md

 ### externalStorage

-You can redefine native api for images saving and use your own storage (only for hermione).
+You can redefine native api for images or sqlite dbs saving and use your own storage.

+#### images

 Example:
 ```js